reshma78611/Ridge-and-Lasso-Regression/README.md

       Python

-## *The Codes regarding this Ridge and Lasso Regression model are *comparision between Linear, Ridge, Lasso Regresssios* with dataset of housing is present in this Repository in detail* ##
+**The Codes regarding this Ridge and Lasso Regression model are *comparision between Linear, Ridge, Lasso Regresssions* with dataset of housing is present in this Repository in detail**